Ceramic Aesthetics on Glass Bottles: Why Brands Are Switching

 A matte primer is applied to the glass surface.
 This primer creates the tactile foundation: a soft, slightly textured finish that mimics fired ceramic.
 The primer colour can be calibrated to match any base tone — warm white, terracotta, stone grey, matte black.

 Digital sublimation then transfers the decorative artwork onto the primed surface at up to 1200 dpi.
-Patterns, illustrations, typography and photographic images fuse permanently into the primer layer.
+Patterns, illustrations, typography and HD images fuse permanently into the primer layer.
 The visual and tactile result is indistinguishable from glazed ceramic at arm's length.

 Advantages over actual ceramic